Woman, partner and 2 children found dead in New York basement apartment

 "After being in this business for 43 years, I can't describe the savagery of a person who would do this," Tedesco said.
 "I don't think there's any doubt that a person who committed this crime is capable of anything.”

+“It was the number of people killed, the manner in which they were killed,” Tedesco said.
+“And the children being involved.”

-Police didn't know when the slayings occurred, but Tedesco said he hoped autopsies being conducted Wednesday would provide clues.
+Police didn't know when the homicides occurred, but Tedesco said he hoped autopsies being conducted Wednesday would provide clues.
 State police were involved in the investigation along with New York parole officials, Tedesco said.
+So far, no suspect was in custody and there was no known motive.

+However, Tedesco said "certain factors were uncovered during the investigation" hinting that the slayings were targeted.

 "This will be a full-court press, if you will, until we bring someone to justice," he said, adding that police were seeking any information the public may have about the crime.